-How to write a YA novel that supports your readers’ mental health
+How to Write a YA Novel that Supports your Readers’ Mental Health

 Are you an author who writes books for teens and young adults?
 If you are, I bet you care about the mental health of your readers.
-Anyone who writes for children, teens, and young adults does so because they want to write stories that make a real difference to the young people who read them.
+Anyone who writes for children, teens and young adults does so because they want to write stories that make a real difference to the young people who read them.

-Teens and young adults are, right now, in the midst of one of the most vulnerable times in their lives.
-They are not only trying to make sense of the world around them, as children do, they’re also trying to figure out who they are as they grow into the adults they will one day become.
+Teens and young adults are in the midst of one of the most vulnerable times in their lives.
+They’re not only trying to make sense of the world around them, as children do, they’re also trying to figure out who they are as they grow into the adults they will become.

 Being an editor who has edited children’s books (from picture to YA), having a background working with children, and being a parent of teens, here are my top ways in which your YA novel can support the mental health of your young readers:

-1) Write characters that empower teens and young adults
+1) Write characters that empower

-This is it: a chance for you as the writer, the creator of worlds to bring to life a character that makes your readers feel empowered to take on whatever life throws at them.
+This is it: a chance for you as the writer, the creator of worlds, to bring to life a character that makes your readers feel empowered to take on whatever life throws at them.
 Write a character who stands up for what they believe in, uses their voice to do good, and overcomes adversity.
-Be realistic: write a character who is struggling - with their self confidence, mental health, and relationships - but show your reader that they can find the strength within themselves to deal with these things.
+Be realistic: write a character who is struggling - with their self confidence, mental health and relationships - but show your reader that they can find the strength within themselves to deal with these things.
 As a parent of a teenage son with low self-esteem, I can see how what he consumes can have both negative and positive effects on his day-to-day confidence.
 As a writer you have the power to influence your readers in a positive way.
 Confidence issues in young people are rife right now, with teen girls becoming unhappy about their appearance from the age of 14 (read about it here: Mental health: Girls' self-esteem drops sharply at 14, report finds - BBC Newsround).
 How sad is that?
 Lets write more characters that don’t make our teen girls feel even the tiniest bit inadequate about how the look or act.
 There has been enough of that throughout history.
 It’s time to make our teen girls (and boys) feel like they are enough and they can do great things - let’s start by representing this in the books they read.

 2) Write characters that help your readers celebrate their unique-ness